 Dr. Victor Paul Wierwille

 Then, I understood.
 Then I could relate.
 Then I could say this as if I, was the first to say it, “Life was worth living even,” though I was dying!
 Where was the prayer or prayers in any of this?
 Only my immediate family and medical professionals knew these things.
 Who if anyone was praying for me?
 Me?
 No, not me, I was just preparing myself to not live much longer than five more years and pass about the age of forty.
 But I’ll tell you what, somewhere, someone or some unknown number of people, maybe who did not even know me, were praying for me!
 Maybe they were good at praying and God worked in them to pray for me?
 Maybe they were just awake at all hours of the day or night and prayed for me?
-Maybe like me, as for my friend, God woke me up early in the morning and I saw my friend’s face in my mind and perhaps they saw my face in their minds.
+Maybe like me, as for my friend, God woke me and others up early in the morning and I saw my friend’s face in my mind and perhaps they saw my face in their minds.
 So, I prayed and others prayed and pray.

 Oh, I am so glad to still be around and still here, to write this today.
 And I am grateful to God because, He loves me, but mostly I believe, my life was spared BECAUSE, I had a lot left that God wanted me to do, for others.